oslc-op/website/content/_index.md

 +++
-An open community building practical specifications to integrate data in engineering and software development environments
+An open community building practical specifications for integrating data